 Breast reduction cost: How much is it?

-In Australia, you can expect that the breast reduction cost can range from $7000 to $12000.
+In Australia, you can expect that the breast reduction cost can range from $7000 to $14000.
 This may include the surgeon’s fee, anaesthesia fee, and hospital fees.
 If your breast reduction surgery is due to medical reasons, Medicare may cover part of your expenses.
-Your health insurance may also help with your finances.
-However, you need to expect additional charges when it comes to consultations and postoperative needs, like medications and follow-up tests and check-ups.
+Your health insurance may also help with your finances if your policy covers plastic surgery procedures.
+However, you need to expect additional charges when it comes to consultations and postoperative needs, like medications and post-op tests and check-ups.

 Breast reduction cost: What are its components?